AlexJReid/blog/content/posts/local-api/index.md

 Astute readers will have noticed I have not mentioned security, namely ACLs and certificates.
 These are an essential ingredient to ensuring that only trusted services can join the mesh.

 It is likely that this approach is only appropriate for test environments.
-It would be a bad idea to attempt on a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_
+It would be a bad idea to attempt with a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_

 Tooling to automate and secure the patch in process would be essential.
 This needs to just work for engineers and not get in their way.
 The whole point of this exercise is to make things easier.